Parsl/parsl/docs/userguide/data.rst

 the submitting system.
 The form of this authorization will depend on the systems in question.

-The following example installs an ssh key from the submit side filesystem and turns off host key checking, in the `worker_init` initialization of an EC2 instance.
+The following example installs an ssh key from the submit side file system and turns off host key checking, in the `worker_init` initialization of an EC2 instance.
 The ssh key must have sufficient privileges to run `rsync` over ssh on the submitting system.